 - Writing to all potential creditors, and to the Dept. for Work & Pensions, to clarify liabilities of the estate and to establish any overpayments of benefits

 - Writing to companies regarding private pensions, and establishing the situation and clarifying whether the pension or annuity continues

 - Liaising with H.M.
-Revenue & Customs regarding the income tax position
+Revenue & Customs regarding the tax position

 - Advising clients regarding establishing correct valuation of any and all properties owned or co-owned by the deceased in a form acceptable to H.M.
 Revenue & Customs

 - Liaising with share registrars to clarify number of shares held, and with stockbrokers to confirm their value* ( there may be a charge made by the brokers for valuation)